phamcongthuy/challenge/_connect/los-angeles-alliance-for-a-new-economy-fair-workweek.md

 project_proposal_engage: >-
   The Fair Workweek (FWWLA) activation engages non-food retail workers and customers.
-Retail workers look like LA: they are all ages—from teens to seniorsâ€”and all ethnicitiesâ€”primarily Latinx like the city, and a majority are women..
+Retail workers look like LA: they are all ages—from teens to seniors—and all ethnicities—primarily Latinx like the city, and a majority are women..

    Strategies and tools employed:

    Engage workers in using social media tools and the FWWLA app to connect with each other across the city.
-Use Twitter and “we are retail”â€”a private national Facebook group for retail workersâ€”to promote actions, inform workers and build solidarity.
+Use Twitter and “we are retail”—a private national Facebook group for retail workers—to promote actions, inform workers and build solidarity.

    Register retail workers to vote and use social media to increase turnout.